rekalogika/rekalogika-docs/docs/file-bundle/advanced/21-entity-association-internal.md

             - { name: 'rekalogika.file.association.object_id_resolver' }
 ```

+## Overriding How the Framework Determines Where to Store the Files

+To override the algorithm that determines where to store the files, you can
+create your own implementation of `ClassBasedFileLocationResolverInterface`.
+It
+takes the class name of the object, the ID, and the property name.
+It returns a
+`FilePointerInterface`.

+Alternatively, you can also implement `FileLocationResolverInterface` that takes
+the object and the property name.
+But here you need to be careful to normalize
+the class name, the object you get might be a proxy of the real object.

 ## About File Names

 Like modern key-value cloud storage services, this framework uses the concept of